stef-timmermans/RPi-FSE-Truck/README.md

 Usually, SSH-ing into the Pi is not practical, especially when the application is used by general employees.
 For that reason, it is important to define a startup service for the Electron app (which will later call on more scripts to run the relevant libraries).

 Create a new file to tell the Pi what to do on startup through `sudo vim /etc/systemd/system/camera-control.service`.
-In this file, paste in the following configuration (replace all instances of placeholder `###` with the user name):
+In this file, paste in the following configuration (replace all instances of placeholder `###` with the user name and `????:????` with the ID of the camera):

 ```
 [Unit]